-When consumer spending declines during a recession, corporate earnings start to shrink.
+When consumer spending declines, corporate earnings start to shrink.
 If a business doesn’t have enough resources to weather the storm, it may have to file for bankruptcy.

 Bear Market vs. Recession

-Before there is talk of a recession, the economy often enters a bear market.
-For example, in response to the coronavirus outbreak in 2020, stock markets plunged, ending an 11-year bull market.
-However, while bear markets often accompany recessions, they are not the same thing and it’s important to understand how they differ.
+Alongside a recession, the stock market often enters a bear market.
+For example, in response to the coronavirus outbreak in 2020, equity markets plunged, ending an 11-year bull market.

 The first thing to understand is that the stock market is not the same thing as the economy, though they are related.
 Investors do react to changes in the economy, because what’s happening in the economy at large can have an effect on the companies in which investors own stock.